sphinx-doc/sphinx/doc/ext/autosummary.rst

    List containing names of all members of the module or class.
 Only available for modules and classes.

+.. data:: inherited_members

+   List containing names of all inherited members of class.
+Only available for classes.

 .. data:: functions

    List containing names of "public" functions in the module.
 Here, "public"